 Nature has given us all the possible amenities to keep ourselves healthy.
 Interestingly, our body responds according to the change in season say summer, spring, monsoon, autumn and winter depending on particular weather patterns and daylight hours.

-It is important for us to know the seasonal fruits and vegetables to get accustomed with the climate.
+It is important for us to know the seasonal fruits and vegetables to get accustomed to the climate.
 The food list may vary according to the hemisphere.

 There are three main seasons Summer, Monsoon and winter.